 The Michigan Translational Research and Commercialization (MTRAC) Innovation Hub for Advanced Transportation funds research applications in advanced transportation materials, robotics and autonomy, sensors, electric vehicle drivetrain, propulsion, software, controls, data, and advanced manufacturing processes.
 The mission of this program is to advance transportation technologies that address future and, or poorly met market needs.

-With a $3M gift from the Monroe-Brown Foundation, the M-B Seed Fund awards $50-300K to biomedical startup companies with underlying technologies from both the university’s engineering and medical schools.
+With a $3M gift from the Monroe-Brown Foundation, the Monroe-Brown Seed Fund (M-B Seed Fund) awards $50-300K to biomedical startup companies with U-M licensed IP in the domain of therapeutics, devices, diagnostics, or health IT.
 The Fund serves to drive the university’s world-class leadership by creating a critical pipeline between research and the biomedical innovation life cycle.
-The goal is to continue in our efforts to attract world-class research talent to U-M and the broader Ann Arbor entrepreneurial ecosystem.
+The goal is to attract world-class research talent to U-M and the broader Ann Arbor entrepreneurial ecosystem.

 The Engineering Customer Discovery Fund is available to U-M College of Engineering faculty, researchers and PhD students who are looking to attend a commercialization training program focused on identifying a specific commercial market where the technology addresses a significant need.
 Teams will receive ~$2,000 to use toward travel and customer discovery expenses associated with the program.
 For more information, contact Divya Patil Hangargekar, firstname.lastname@example.org.